Trailheads are open daily:

 - Do your part: Day passes or annual membership are required to access the trails and carriage roads.

 - Keep this a safe and quiet haven: No glass, radios, or fires.

 - Help prevent plant damage and erosion: Stay on marked trails.

 - Mohonk Preserve prohibits the use of unmanned aerial systems (UAS) otherwise known as unmanned aerial vehicles, drones, quadcopters, radio-controlled model airplanes and/ or any other equipment of this type, on or above its property unless such use is approved through our permit application process.
-Click here for more information.
+Please see our Drone Policy for more information.

 - Mohonk Preserve prohibits smoking of any kind anywhere on Preserve property.